troydaniels/troydaniels.github.io/_posts/2017-01-07-building-a-compiler-p2.markdown

 So, in the interests of readability, I have in mind a simple impertive language, with only a small subset of features:
 1. A ```while``` loop
 2. Varables names comprised of only ASCII letters
-3. Variables which can hold a string, float or integer
+3. Variables which can hold an ASCII string, float or integer
 4. A ```print``` function
 5. The usual mathematical operators ```*```, ```/```, ```+```, ```-``` and ```=```
 6. The usual delimeters ```{```, ```}```, ```(```, ```)``` and ```;```